robfordww/antconfig/Readme.md

 Current precedence when applying configuration values:

 1) Defaults from struct tags (`default:"…"`)
 2) Configuration file (.json or .jsonc).
-If `ConfigPath` is not set, AntConfig auto-discovers `config.jsonc` or `config.json` starting from the current working directory and walking upward.
+If no path is set via `SetConfigPath`, AntConfig auto-discovers `config.jsonc` or `config.json` starting from the current working directory and walking upward.
-3) .env file (when `AntConfig.EnvPath` is set)
+3) .env file (when `SetEnvPath` is used)
 4) Environment variables (`env:"NAME"`) — override .env
 5) Command line flags (`flag:"name"`) — highest priority